► Driving range of 239 miles for e+ version

 Nevertheless, both Leafs undoubtedly have far wider-reaching appeal than the first-generation car.
 We're still not sold on whether those more reserved looks deliver much in the way of personality when compared to an i3 or Renault Zoe; then some might prefer understated looks to more in-your-face EVs.

 Either way, the additional performance and the critical extension in driving range is sure to attract fans; at least on paper.
+And if you're searching for a secondhand electric car, a used Nissan Leaf also makes a lot of sense, especially now the batteries are bigger, giving them longer range for a longer life.

 But we can see plenty of areas, including the control logic, interior design and ease of use, where there is plenty of room for improvement.
 And those chinks in the Leaf’s armour are likely to be taken advantage of by the next EVs rival manufacturers have in the works.